hoanW/CI_UniBonn/README.md

 # CI_UniBonn
-This repository contains my assignment solution example for the CS course: Computational Intelligence
+This repository contains my assignment solution examples for the CS course: Computational Intelligence